-As the provider of the universal postal service in Malta, MaltaPost is required to achieve QoS targets in the delivery of particular postal services in each financial year.
+As the provider of the universal postal service in Malta, MaltaPost is required to achieve QoS performance targets in the delivery of particular postal services in each financial year.
 The objective of MaltaPost's QoS performance targets is to ensure that consumers receive an adequate level of service that meets their reasonable needs.

 This section sets out the QoS performance targets to be achieved for the domestic and cross-border universal postal services provided by MaltaPost, as the designated USP.
-The QoS standards applicable for each financial year shall apply from the 1st of October 2023 and shall remain in force until further notice by the MCA.
+It further provides the MCA's analysis of the response received to the consultation and outlines its decision with respect to the issues consulted upon.

-3.1 Domestic mail services
+3.1 Consultation issues - Domestic mail services